How many people live on Roosevelt Island?

 They do, and what I reported for a newspaper assignment when the last census numbers came out hasn’t changed much.

-Including the confusion and misleading claims.
-Reasons for them are lost in an unreported past.
-But the facts are clear, and knowing them matters.
+Including confusion still fed by misleading claims.
+Reasons for claiming higher numbers are lost in an unreported past.
+But the facts are now clear, and as we go through the 2020 census, knowing the truth matters.

 Clearing Up Roosevelt Island’s Population

 I got into a little trouble with my editor when I finished my report.
 Our 2010 numbers — 11,661 — didn’t sit well.